Subodh Kant Sahay

 Subodh Kant Sahay (Hindi: सुबोध कांत सहाय; born 11 June 1951) is an Indian politician.
 He served as three term MP (Lok Sabha) of India.
 He represented the Ranchi constituency of Jharkhand and is a member of the Indian National Congress (INC) political party.
 He had been holding important portfolios.
 He was the Cabinet Minister for Tourism until 28 Oct 2012.
 He is referred as one of the closest to former Prime Minister Dr. Manmohan Singh and former UPA Chairperson Smt.
 Sonia Gandhi.
 According to sources, Sonia Gandhi knew him for his truth and hard work.
 He was the Minister for Home in V.P.
 Singh government.
 Sahay was asked to resign in 2012 from his ministerial post by Manmohan Singh in light of favoring his brother in allocation of coal mine blocks in the infamous Coal Scam.

 Early life

-Subodh Kant Sahay was born on 11 June 1951 in a religious Chitraguptavanshi Kayastha family in Latehar, Bihar (now Jharkhand) to Shri.
+Subodh Kant Sahay was born on 11 June 1951 in a religious Chitraguptavanshi Ambastha Kayastha family in Latehar, Bihar (now Jharkhand) to Shri.
 Brijdeo Sahay and Smt.
 Indrani Devi.
 He did his B.Sc. and LL.B. at A N College, Patna and Ranchi University.
 He has been involved in social and welfare activities since student days and organized several National and State Level programs for mobilization of youth, working for the upliftment of the downtrodden, deprived and minority communities.